 On the whole, this should converge to average annual expected returns, minimizing the volatility and hopefully orienting toward a steadier return upward in the long-term.

 While no returns are guaranteed and past performance isn’t a predictor of the future, with time, choosing to invest your money in stocks should perform well in a diversified portfolio.

 Once you’ve gotten a decent handle on the overall market’s activity and analyzed a set of attractively-valued companies you think stand out from the rest, it’s your time to pull the trigger.

-5. Continue Following the Companies and Markets
+5. Continue Following the Companies and the Stock Market

 By doing your due diligence, you will be able to follow these companies and see if they continue to perform as you expect.
 If a company makes a decision you don’t agree with or think will adversely impact its value going forward, it might be a good idea to cut your losses short and move on.

 Investing well can produce very rewarding experiences you share with those you love.
 For me, it allowed me to buy my first home and now to grow my assets enough to purchase my next one together with my wife to start our family.

 In general, developing your own disciplined investing approach based on rational, informed decision-making can lead to financial peace of mind.

 Learning how to invest wisely at a young age will have you maximize your youth by allowing compounding to work to your benefit and see how to build wealth.